 Physical record-keeping.

-Each of these presents a number of ethical and practical issues, which we discuss in detail.
+Each of these presents a number of ethical and practical issues, which we will discuss in detail in the presentation.

 Use

 Though the statistical ideal would be to have many personal corpora, and combine them into a linguistically-balanced single sample, a single of these data-points yields useful information when combined with existing data.